Peter J. Kelly: CAO of Charlottetown

 Kelly became CAO in Charlottetown on May 1, 2016.
 Speaking of the controversies surrounding Kelly's term as mayor, Clifford Lee, Mayor of Charlottetown, defended the choice, saying "I think he did a fantastic job for the citizens of Halifax."

 Initially, Kelly was hired with a six-month probationary period, which was extended an additional six months when news of the Westlock investigation surfaced.
 Employment would be reviewed if he was convicted of violating any law.
 While retaining Kelly was defended by the Mayor and Councillor MacLeod, then chairing the city's human resource committee, Councillor Jason Coady expressed concern about the decision to retain Kelly, while Councillor Bob Doiron called the hiring "unnecessarily risky."

 In October 2017 it was reported that Kelly was at the centre of increased labour unrest with city hall workers, who were exploring joining a larger union to better represent themselves.
 The number of grievances had increased dramatically and several city staffers pointed the finger at Kelly.

 In December 2017 after an investigation by external HR consultants Kelly was found to have breached the Charlottetown's harassment policy.
 Kelly was found to have breached the policy seven times in relation to complaints brought by City of Charlottetown public works superintendent, including directing an improper investigation into the complainants work, harassment and bullying, and a breach in confidentiality.
 While City Hall issued a statement that it remained confident in his decisions, Kelly will have to undergo workplace sensitivity training.

 On January 23, 2019, it was announced that Deputy CAO Scott Messervey no longer worked with the City of Charlottetown, and at the time no reason for the departure was given.

 On April 14, 2022, it was announced Kelly had fired Charlottetown's Deputy CAO, Tina Lococo.
 CBC News reported that "privately, several councillors expressed some level of shock or concern to CBC News at the fact Kelly has parted ways with another deputy who seemed well-qualified for the position, three years after the previous deputy CAO, Scott Messervey, was fired.".
 On April 24, 2022 CBC reported that in 2019 Messervey reportedly told City Council that Charlottetown "was either breaking its own financial rules or not complying with the province's Municipal Government Act" but that Council chose to take 'no further action.'.

 Charlottetown Council voted 8-3 to fire Kelly without cause at their Wednesday, May 11 meeting, 'effective immediately'.

 Personal life

-Peter Kelly is separated from Nancy Kelly, and together they have two sons.
-Peter Kelly's son Blake Kelly is an East Coast Award winning musician with his band Spirit of the Wildfire.

-Peter Kelly has a third son from a previous relationship.
+In September 2021, Kelly and Diana Girouard bought an oceanfront property on Eagle Head Road in Queens County, Nova Scotia.
+Development of the site has been controversial.
+In 2022, Kelly was fined by the Nova Scotia Department of Environment and Climate Change for altering a watercourse without approval.
+In October 2022, more than two dozen area residents filed a lawsuit against Kelly and Girouard in the Nova Scotia Supreme Court, alleging that they had blocked a "well-marked and commonly recognized right of way" on their property.